 - There are ATMs in Leticia.

 - Be sure to bring insect repellent!
 As you would expect in the Amazon, there are tons of mosquitos.
+I recommend OFF!
+Deep Woods or the Stay Off Amazonic you can find in Colombia.

 - Bring comfortable walking shoes, especially if you’re planning to trek into the jungle.

 - Bring sunscreen, you’ll want it when you’re on the river.
+I recommend Coppertone Sport, which holds up well while you sweat.

-- If you choose to go on from Leticia to futrher into Brazil or Peru than Tabatinga or Santa Rosa, look into if you will need visas and/or the exit stamp out of Colombia.
+- If you choose to go on from Leticia to further into Brazil or Peru than Tabatinga or Santa Rosa, look into if you will need visas and/or the exit stamp out of Colombia.